Category: Design

 2. General writing of reports for humans

 Thru trial and error we found the most effective reports for our company tend to be highly visual with very few words (also memes), accompanied by a short slack summary.
 LLMs are great writers, but… summaries tended to miss the points we were trying to make.
+It’s very likely that newer tools for presentation creation will help here.

 3. Study design -.
-In general it didn’t save time or improve quality.
+In general, it didn’t save time or improve quality

 5. Generating personas or foundational research with just a foundation model search.